gabbiurlaro/computational-intelligence-22-23/lab1/README.md

 ### Lab 1: set Covering

-The main file solution is set_covering.ipynb
+Gabriele Iurlaro - Salvatore Adalberto Esposito

-The main idea is to use A\* algorithm, using has heuristics the number of element that we don't have covered.
+The main file solution is set_covering.ipynb.
+The main idea is to use A\* algorithm, using as heuristic the number of element that we haven't covered yet.
+It's possible to implement also a limitation of the branching factor passing a max argument to possibile action.

-We have also limited the branching factor to achieve faster a solution.
+We have observed that A\* does not provide us a solution in a reasonable amount of time, s we moved to a greedy best-first solution, using the same heuristic of the previous case.